-Democrats' addition to abortion stance lauded by some faith leaders
+Democrats' addition to abortion stance lauded by some faith leaders: New provisions aimed at reducing the number of abortions

 Progressive evangelical and Catholic leaders voiced their support for the Democratic Party’s platform plank on abortion, citing new provisions aimed at reducing the number of abortions by improving women’s health care, adoption services and income-support programs.